My very first post on this series (books for children 0-12 months) may be found HERE.

 –Vehicles (Preschool Board Books)

 –Let’s Find Momo (Andrew Knapp)

 –Vehicles Stick-O-Rama (note: got this at the Scholastic sale, and apparently, it was on sale because the stickers were hardly sticking anymore, but our son loved this book so much – just looking at the different road and construction scenes, sticking what he could stick, and identifying the vehicles on the print or the stickers)

 POTTY BOOKS (to help transition him to using the potty/toilet):

 –The Very Busy Spider (Eric Carle)

 So this is our list.
-At this stage, Pablo also liked looking at magazines and just recognizing familiar things, or asking us to name the photos he sees.
+At this stage, our son also liked looking at magazines and just recognizing familiar things, or asking us to name the photos he sees.
 You know those free appliances or car catalogues?
 Get those — really useful!